Libera-Chat/libera-chat.github.io/bylaws.md

 6. One vote per member of the organ the meeting is held for applies.

-7. When electing persons, the following additional points applies:
+7. When electing persons, the following additional points apply:

    - Each person who is elected must have own majority, meaning more than half the votes must go to that person.